zeljanavucetic/KeyphrasesExtraction/README.md

 | four benchmark datasets           | 2     |
 | centrality-based methods          | 2     |

-After compare the input text with the extracted keyphrases, it is easy to notice that the program succesfully extracted the most relevant keyphrases.
+After compare the input text with the extracted keyphrases, it is easy to notice that the program successfully extracted the most relevant keyphrases.
 We can assume the main topic based on these keyphrases.
 On the first sight in the text, it is evident that the "graph-based approaches" is the most important keyphrase.
 Also, there is a minimal error in results.
 During code execution all words less then three characters are removed and because of that some extracted keyphrases aren't complete.
 Instead "PageRank algorithm on a network of words", extracted keyphrase is "pagerank algorithm network words".

 News article